cpmcgee/arbot/README.md

 # arbot
-This is a framework built in C# that provides abracted API access to several major cryptocurrency API's (currently working on Bittrex, Bitfinex, and Poloniex but more to come).
+This is a framework built in C# that provides abstracted API access to several major cryptocurrency API's (currently working on Bittrex, Bitfinex, and Poloniex but more to come).
 The goal for this framework is to provide a convenient backbone for creating and implementing trading strategies that utilize multiple exchanges.
 This is a personal side project for fun, so limited time and effort is being put in.
 If you would like to contribute or make suggestions, submit a pull request or email me at cpmcgee95@gmail.com

 Project Design: